embedly/embedly-docs/display/api/integration.rst

 API Query Arguments
 -------------------
-It is possible to invoke the ``Display`` image proxy through both the :doc:`../../embed/api/endpoints/1/oembed` and :doc:`../../extract/api/endpoints/1/article` API endpoints.
+It is possible to invoke the ``Display`` image proxy through both the :doc:`../../embed/api/endpoints/1/oembed` and :doc:`../../extract/api/endpoints/1/extract` endpoints.
 These arguments allow you to apply a uniform ``image_width`` and ``image_height`` to every image that Embedly passes back through the API response.